zerotier/docs/docs/multipath.md

 Traffic is sent on only *one* link at any time.
 A different link becomes active if the current link fails.
 This mode provides fault tolerance with a nearly immediate failover depending on the `failoverInterval` you set.
 This mode *does not* increase total throughput.
 If no `primary` and `spare` links are defined ZeroTier will attempt to pick the best one.

 - `mode`: `primary|spare` Link option which specifies which link is the primary device.
 The specified device is intended to always be the active link while it is available.
-There are exceptions to this behavior when using different `linkSelectMethod` modes.
+There are exceptions to this behavior when using different `activeReselect` modes.
 There can only be one `primary` link in this bonding policy.

-- `linkSelectMethod`: Specifies the selection policy for the active link during failure and/or recovery events.
+- `activeReselect`: Specifies the selection policy for the active link during failure and/or recovery events.
 This is similar to the Linux Kernel's `primary_reselect` option but with a minor extension:
   - `optimize`: **(default if user provides no failover guidance)** The primary link can change periodically if a superior link is detected.
   - `always`: **(default when links are explicitly specified)**: Primary link regains status as active link whenever it comes back up.
   - `better`: Primary link regains status as active link when it comes back up and (if) it is better than the currently-active link.